PART II - Strengths and weaknesses

 Please let it be the drugs.

 * Changes from the top down are almost assured to happen.
 From the bottom up change is another matter.
-If a resident needs to call attention to a neighborhood problem, he's supposed to work through layers of red tape involving Neighborhood Associations ("Step One: Create a Neighborhood Association") before the problem can be heard.
+If a resident needs to call attention to a neighborhood problem, he's supposed to work through layers of red tape involving Neighborhood Associations before the problem can be heard.

 A month later when a vote to increase the overtime parking fee came up, council abandoned plans to double the fee and instead tripled it.
-The biking councilman who pushed that through suggested shoppers should park a quarter mile from downtown in the city's highest crime neighborhood where personal safety is at risk from gangs.
+The biking councilman who pushed that through suggested shoppers should park a quarter mile from downtown in the city's highest crime neighborhood where personal safety is at risk from gangs, a taboo subject.

-These are concepts for big, sprawling cities, not postage stamps.
-They are means to create "affordable housing" which capitalism (greed under cover) doesn't provide.
-"New urbanism" is jargon for something nasty: knocking down housing values by removing the amenities that make it desirable.
-"Connectivity" is the weapon.
+These are concepts for big, sprawling cities, not us.
+They are means to create "affordable housing" which capitalism (the church of greed) doesn't provide.
+"New urbanism" is jargon for something nasty: knocking down housing values by removing the amenities that make them desirable.
+"Connectivity" is one weapon.

 Change a one-entrance subdivision to multiple entrances, converting quiet, low traffic, residential streets into shortcuts for through traffic.
 "Calmed" traffic, to be sure, with obstructions to plague drivers and block service vehicles.

-Specifically, the plan called for access to the local interstate highway through one of the city's quietest one entrance subdivisions, bringing down property values to "affordable housing."
+Specifically, the plan called for access to the local interstate highway through one of the city's quietest one entrance subdivisions, bringing down property values.

 That subdivision included a city councilor's home.
-The proposal died a quick death.
+The proposal died, and Johnson Village retained its residential amenity.